Simeon in rabbinic literature: Relationship with Joseph

 Among Joseph's brothers, Simeon was considered his most bitter antagonist.
 According to Sefer haYashar, it was Simeon who said: "Behold, this dreamer cometh.
-Come now therefore, and let us slay him" (Genesis 38:19-20).
+Come now therefore, and let us slay him" (Genesis 37:19-20).
 The Rabbis also held that it was Simeon who cast Joseph into the pit, and that afterwards he ordered that stones be thrown into it.

 Rabbinic literature gives two reasons why Joseph chose Simeon, and not another brother, as a hostage (Genesis 42:24).
 First, Joseph desired to punish Simeon for having thrown him into the pit.
 Secondly, Joseph wished to separate Simeon from Levi, lest they together might destroy Egypt as they had destroyed Shechem.

 According to Sefer haYashar, Simeon naturally was unwilling to go to prison; and when, at Joseph's call, seventy mighty Egyptians approached to take him by force, he uttered a cry so terrible that they became frightened and ran away.
 It was Manasseh, Joseph's son, who subdued Simeon and led him to prison.

 Death

-According to the Seder Olam Zutta, Simeon died at the age of 120, seventy-five years after Jacob and his children went to Egypt, and hence three years before Reuben's death.
+According to the Seder Olam Zutta, Simeon died aged 120, seventy-five years after Jacob and his children went to Egypt, and hence three years before Reuben's death.

 It is said that the remains of all the Patriarchs were enclosed in coffins and taken to the land of Canaan by the Israelites at the time of the Exodus.